Google Business Profile Optimization

 Some businesses are:

-Extending hours to gain ranking exposure
+Extending hours to gain ranking exposure.

-Using call answering services to stay “open” 24/7
+Using call answering services to stay “open” 24/7.

+This can work for appointment-only or service businesses.
 However, do not falsify hours for brick-and-mortar locations where customers might show up.
 That frustrates users, leads to negative reviews, and violates Google’s guidelines.
+Accuracy matters more than short-term visibility.

 Negative and Suspension-Risk Factors You Must Avoid